See Terminology for an explanation of supply chain model.

 Example: Provence is signed on the build worker, which the adversary has control over.
 Adversary uses a malicious process that generates false provenance and signs it using the provenance signing key.
 Solution: Builder generates and signs provenance in the trusted control plane; the worker has no access to the key.

-Poison the build cache (TBD)
+Poison the build cache (Build L3)

-Example: Build system uses a build cache across builds, keyed by the hash of the source file.
+Example: Build platform uses a build cache across builds, keyed by the hash of the source file.
 Adversary runs a malicious build that creates a “poisoned” cache entry with a falsified key, meaning that the value wasn’t really produced from that source.
 A subsequent build then picks up that poisoned cache entry.

 (F) Upload modified package